 Even better, find an audio resource with a transcript so that you can follow along.
 Mark unknown words and look them up before or after listening.
 Transcripts are especially good for visual learners.

-If you don’t understand everything in one go, that’s okay!
+If people are speaking too fast and you don’t understand everything in one go, that’s okay!
 Set achievable targets.
 For example, if you’re brand new to the language, try just determining where sentences and words begin and end.
 Try identifying the words that are used most often.
 If you’re a little more advanced, decide on a specific number of new words to learn each time.
 As long as you stick to your goals, you will improve.

 One more thing.
 As you listen, pay close attention to minimal pairs, which are words that sound the exact same, except for one syllable, such as call and cull, or rim and rhyme.
 These pairs are likely to trip you up in your target language.
 Spotting them early will not only help you refine your pronunciation, but it will also save you lots of awkward moments overseas!